 - Generic posters and postcards via zip file

 - Powerpoint templates via zip file

 Councils and state government agencies undertaking media for the Get Ready Queensland program are requested to send details of scheduled media events and media releases to firstname.lastname@example.org

 Councils should recognise the Get Ready Queensland program through the social media accounts by proactively arranging photographs and social media posts for Get Ready Queensland activities and initiatives and applying the social media hashtag and tagging the Get Ready Queensland social media accounts:

-Images for councils to promote Get Ready Queensland through Twitter and Facebook are available for download (.zip)
+Social media tile images and Facebook cover images for councils to promote Get Ready Queensland through Twitter and Facebook are available for download (.zip)